markean/aimz/docs/source/user_guide/disk_and_on_batch.rst

 This page explains and compares the two complementary execution styles provided by :class:`~aimz.ImpactModel`:

-* **Disk-backed** (default) methods iterate over the input in chunks, materialize results incrementally, and persist structured artifacts (Zarr‑backed :external:py:class:`xarray.DataTree` plus metadata) to a temporary or user-specified output directory.
+* **Disk-backed** (default) methods iterate over the input in chunks, materialize results incrementally, and persist structured artifacts (Zarr‑backed :external:class:`xarray.DataTree` plus metadata) to a temporary or user-specified output directory.
-* **On-batch** (``*_on_batch`` suffix) methods execute a single, fully in-memory pass and can optionally return a plain :class:`dict` instead of a :external:py:class:`xarray.DataTree`.
+* **On-batch** (``*_on_batch`` suffix) methods execute a single, fully in-memory pass and can optionally return a plain :class:`dict` instead of a :external:class:`xarray.DataTree`.
 The naming mirrors the Keras convention to signal an immediate, single-batch, memory-resident operation.

 Why Disk-Backed by Default